awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 }
 ```

-If you've selected your own S3 bucket for your transcription output, this bucket is listed with `TranscriptFileUri`\.
+If you've selected your own Amazon S3 bucket for your transcription output, this bucket is listed with `TranscriptFileUri`\.
 If you've selected a service\-managed bucket, a temporary URI is provided; use this URI to download your transcript\.

 **Note**
-Temporary URIs for service\-managed S3 buckets are only valid for 15 minutes\.
+Temporary URIs for service\-managed Amazon S3 buckets are only valid for 15 minutes\.
 If you get an `AccesDenied` error when using the URI, run the `get-transcription-job` request again to get a new temporary URI\.

 ## Listing your transcription jobs<a name="getting-started-cli-list-jobs"></a>